Skip to content

 Short answers, pulled from the story.

-President Harry Truman declared The Spokesman-Review one of the two worst newspapers in the nation due to its opposition to the New Deal and Fair Deal programs.
-He named it alongside the Chicago Tribune during his visit to Spokane that year.
+During a visit to the region in 1948, President Harry Truman declared The Spokesman-Review one of the two worst newspapers in the nation, alongside the Chicago Tribune.
+The paper's opposition to the New Deal and the Fair Deal prompted the rebuke.